B2K: Raz-B's various incidents during the tour

-2021–present: Public Feud
+2021–present: Brief feud and occasional appearances

 In 2021, Omarion did an interview with the New York Post, addressing issues with his bandmates.
 He stated that he had "matured" and that within the group, there was "a lack of communication" and "lack of knowledge".

 On June 23, 2022, Omarion performed a Verzuz where he insinuated his former bandmates were "glorified backup dancers", prompting J-Boog to negatively respond.
-Shortly after, Omarion announced the arrival of his five-part docuseries titled Omega: The Gift & The Curse, where he finally addressed issues during the 2019 Millennium Tour, the group's downfall, Lil' Fizz’s relationship with the mother of his children, and more.
+Shortly after, Omarion announced the arrival of his five-part docuseries titled Omega: The Gift & The Curse, where he finally addressed issues during the 2019 Millennium Tour, the group's downfall, Lil' Fizz's relationship with the mother of his children, and more.

 On September 3, 2022, J-Boog, Raz B and Lil' Fizz appeared on the Revolt series Drink Champs as a trio to discuss their side of the turmoil.

+On July 31, 2024, B2K reunited on stage at a concert held by Jhené Aiko in Los Angeles, California, seemingly ending their feud.